olebole/irafdoc/doc/photcal.apfile.rst

   <!-- BeginSection: 'REFERENCES' -->
   <p>
-  A full description of the DAOGROW algorithm used by APFILE can be found in the article <tt>"On the Growth-Curve Method for Calibrating Stellar Photometry with CCDs"</tt> by Peter Stetson in PASP 102, 932 (1990).
+  A full description of the DAOGROW algorithm used by APFILE can be found in the article <span style="font-family: monospace;">"On the Growth-Curve Method for Calibrating Stellar Photometry with CCDs"</span> by Peter Stetson in PASP 102, 932 (1990).
   </p>
   <!-- EndSection:   'REFERENCES' -->